azurestandard/azure-angular-providers/README.md

 * category
 * drop

-On these models, the initialized Algolia search client is attached as the .index property.
+On these models, the initialized Algolia search client is attached as the `.algolia` property.
 For Example:

-    AzureAPI.products.index.search(...);
+    AzureAPI.products.algolia.search(...);

 or

-    AzureAPI['packaged-products'].index.getObject(...);
+    AzureAPI['packaged-products'].algolia.getObject(...);

 See [Algolia's documentation](https://www.algolia.com/doc/javascript#search) for more information.